stolksdorf/nomic-base/rules.md

 #### 103: Rule of Amendment
 > A player may submit an amendment<sup>1</sup> to the rules at any time.
 A player may only have one amendment open for voting and discussion at a time.
 The amendment may not be edited once it is submitted for voting and discussion.
 A player may close their amendment at any time.
->
-> When an amendment is approved to be merged, only a moderator may merge the amendment.
-The proposee may comment on the discussion to inform a moderator to merge it.

 [<sup>1</sup> How to propose](./readme.md#propose-a-rule-amendment)